yahyadawson/DLND-project3/README.md

 # DLND-project3
 As a requirement of the Udacity Deep Learning Foundations Nano Degree program, a word generation model was developed using LSTM cells.
-The model was deployed and trained on Floydhub.com.
+The model was deployed and trained on the AWS cloud service.